and-mill/Awesome-GenAI-Watermarking/README.md

 This repo include papers about the watermarking methods for generative AI models.
 For now, it focuses on the visual domain

-Taken from "RoSteALS: Robust Steganography using Autoencoder Latent Space":
-Watermarking is **a** method for embedding an imperceptible, but recoverable signal (payload) into a digital asset (cover).
+Watermarking is a method for embedding an imperceptible, but recoverable signal (payload) into a digital asset (cover).

 # Watermarking Goals
 - **deep fake detection** (Is a digit asset AI-generated?)